 “I was driving faster than the team might have expected—faster in terms of what they thought we could achieve on that day in terms of lap times.

 “The thing is, it was a track day with a lot of small road cars.
 When you’re flying into Schwedenkreuz doing 280 and there’s a road car doing 180, you have to back off and make sure nothing happens as it’s just a track day.

 “On the one hand you’re pushing, on the other hand you also have to keep it safe.
 It’s also about giving the team good feedback on the balance of the car and engine response as it’s turbo-charged, so it needs to have good drivability.
 I think the test helped them a lot to develop the car over the winter.”

-Coming soon: Part two of our interview with Moritz Kranz, in which he talks about how he got started in motorsports and we look ahead to his 2018 VLN season with Mühlner Motorsport in the Porsche 991 GT3 Cup.
+Click HERE for part two of our interview with Moritz Kranz, in which he talks about how he got started in motorsports and we look ahead to his 2018 VLN season with Mühlner Motorsport in the Porsche 991 GT3 Cup.